lenhoy/Astar/README.md

 4. done!

 ## How to run
-Below the main function all the way down there you can choose the task number.
-It defaults to `task=1`

 When the program is running, right click to make nodes white.

 Left click to color nodes black.